 Dogs are naturally social animals and for most of them, being able to regularly interact with their own species is important for their mental wellbeing.
 Each dog is an individual in terms of how they feel about other dogs, and how skilled they are at interacting and communicating with others.
 In this fact sheet we’ll give you some tips on how to help your dog’s social life run smoothly!

 Whilst most dogs enjoy some level of interaction with others, some enjoy this more than others – and that’s totally fine!
-Your dog will probably fall somewhere along the spectrum from dog social to dog averse.
+There are very few adult dogs who will genuinely like every dog they meet, or who will tolerate rude behaviour from other dogs indefinitely.

 Dog sociability levels often decrease over the course of a dog’s life.
 This can be caused by negative experiences, but can also occur naturally.
-Most puppies are extremely dog social, but it is normal for social puppies to become dog tolerant or even dog selective as they mature into adults.
+It is normal for dogs to become more selective as they mature into adults.
 Elderly dogs can often become less social over time due to physical health issues (e.g. not wanting to be jumped on!).

 Remember that it is unrealistic to expect your dog to get along perfectly with every other dog they meet – just like us, they will meet some dogs that they really like, and others that they just don’t click with!
-Most adult dogs are dog tolerant.
+When dogs feel uncomfortable with the way another dog is behaving, they will use body language to communicate this.

 It is also possible to help maintain (and even increase) your dog’s sociability level over time through your own handling skills as a dog guardian.
 The information in this fact sheet will help you to do this!